 Then load the IIS configuration file in the notepad.

 In the XML file locate the following section configuration/system.applicationHost/sites.
 At this location, you will have one section for each site running on the server.
 Choose the site you want to audit and locate the section logfile/customFields for this site.

-In this section after the <clear/> line, just paste the following custom field configuration copied from the Microsoft article like in the screenshot below.
+Then in this section after the <clear/> line, just paste the following custom field configuration copied from the Microsoft article.